-As an avid reader and Twilight being somewhat a big hit back then my only desire to visit Washington state was some deep-seated curiosity for the fiction novel’s town, Forks.
-I loved Twilight’s deep teenage angst and I was quite sure Edward was waiting for me.
+As an avid reader and the Twilight Saga by Stephenie Meyer being somewhat of a big hit back then, my only desire to visit Washington state was a deep-seated curiosity about the fictional town of Forks.
+I loved Twilight’s deep teenage angst, and I was quite sure Edward was waiting for me.
 Right there in Forks.
-Ultimately that was all the motivation I needed to make a b-line to Washington’s Olympic Peninsula and the famous Twilight town of Forks.
+Ultimately, that was all the motivation I needed to make a beeline to Washington’s Olympic Peninsula and the famous Forks Twilight.

-With the help of Hotels.com what we discovered was spellbinding.
-Majestic rainforests, rivers, lakes, beaches and mountains.
+With the help of Hotels.com, what we discovered was spellbinding.
+Majestic rainforests, rivers, lakes, beaches, and mountains.
 Nature’s wonderland.
-Too many times I found myself speechless, staring with mouth gaping, staggered by the magnitude of Olympic National Park.
+Too many times I found myself speechless, staring with my mouth gaping, staggered by the magnitude of Olympic National Park.

 Oh, and also the world’s freakiest beach is here.
 As voted by me.